 3. Talk to the universities

-When you contact the universities, discuss with them your academic qualifications, proficiency in English if required and your visa status (while the UK remains a member of the EU this only applies to applicants from outside the EU).
+Discuss your academic qualifications, English proficiency, visa status universities, discuss with them your academic qualifications, proficiency in English if required and your visa status (while the UK remains a member of the EU this only applies to applicants from outside the EU).

 4. Consider your options

 Universities can and will make informal offers over the phone.
 You can consider informal offers from a variety of universities and usually you will have one or two days to decide which one you want to accept.
 Use this time to do more research.

 5. Accept an offer